Mark Percival: Club career

 Percival made his first team début against Leeds on 1 March 2013.
+In June 2014, he made one appearance for Rochdale Hornets.

 St Helens reached the 2014 Super League Grand Final, and Percival was selected to play at centre in their 14–6 victory over the Wigan side at Old Trafford.

 In April 2017, Percival signed a new four-year contract with Saints.
 He was named in the Super League Dream Team for the first time at the end of the 2017 season.

 He played in the 2019 Challenge Cup Final defeat by Warrington at Wembley Stadium.

 He played in the 2019 Super League Grand Final victory over Salford at Old Trafford.

 Percival missed most of the 2020 Super League season with a shoulder injury.

 On 17 July 2021, he played for St. Helens in their 26-12 2021 Challenge Cup Final victory over Castleford.

 Percival played for St Helens in their 2021 Super League Grand Final victory over Catalans Dragons.

 On 24 September 2022, Percival scored the winning try for St Helens in their 2022 Super League Grand Final victory over Leeds.

 On 18 February 2023, Percival played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+Percival played 21 games for St Helens in the 2023 Super League season as the club finished third on the table.
+He played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

+On 8 March 2024, Percival was controversially sent off during St Helens 24-20 loss against Salford for a tackle on Jack Ormondroyd.

+On 11 March 2024, Percival was suspended for two matches in relation to the tackle.

+Percival played 21 matches for St Helens in the 2024 Super League season.
+Percival played in St Helens golden point extra-time playoff loss against Warrington.

+Percival played 23 games for St Helens in the 2025 Super League season including the clubs 20-12 semi-final loss against Hull Kingston Rovers.